borksh/bork/docs/index.md

 Bork has two types of callback: before and after functions.
 These are only used when Bork is satisfying assertions (i.e. when running `bork satisfy`).

-Until Bork starts processing an assertion made with `ok`, there's no way to know if anything will change.
-Therefore, Bork will look for and execute functions with known names while it processes an `ok` assertion, before making the change.
+Until Bork starts processing an assertion made with `ok` or `no`, there's no way to know if anything will change.
+Therefore, Bork will look for and execute functions with known names while it processes an assertion, before making the change.

 The functions Bork expects are named: